 In the next lines, the speaker goes on to contrast the first four lines with four more that tell the listener why he does love her.
 He is thinking of a plant that is more of a representative of all other plants than is strikingly beautiful in itself.
 It doesn’t carry bloom but it does have “the light of hidden flowers” contained or “hidden” inside itself.
 This could speak to his wife’s internal beauty, something that is hidden, and one has to look a little harder to find.

-In these lines there is the first reference to “light.”
+In these lines, there is the first reference to “light.”
 This contrasts directly with the numerous images of darkness in the text.
-The “hidden” nature of the flower’s light is something which has penetrated the speaker’s body.
+The “hidden” nature of the flower’s light is something that has penetrated the speaker’s body.
 It is an aroma that is living “darkly” in his body.
 This last line doesn’t seem to speak to a great deal of passion, but, perhaps the speaker is enjoying the way that his love thrives within him.
 He can keep it for himself.

 I love you without knowing how, or when, or from where.